srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_08-visualize-data-stream-in-power-bi.md

     |`vibrationLoggingRoute`|`DeviceMessages`|`sensorID = "VSLog"`|`vibrationLogEndpoint`|`true`|
     |`vibrationTelemetryRoute`|`DeviceMessages`|`sensorID = "VSTel"`|`vibrationTelemetryEndpoint`|`true`|

-We are now ready to update the Azure Stream Analytics job to hand the real-time device telemetry.
+You are now ready to update the Azure Stream Analytics job to hand the real-time device telemetry.

 ### Exercise 5: Add Telemetry Route

-With this new IoT Hub route in place, and the telemetry data streaming into the Event Hub, we need to update our Stream Analytics job.
+With this new IoT Hub route in place, and the telemetry data streaming into the Event Hub, you now need to update our Stream Analytics job.
 This job will need to consume the data from the Event Hub, perform analysis using the **AnomalyDetection_SpikeAndDip** ML model and then output the results to Power BI.

 #### Task 1: Add a New Input to the Job

-1. Return to your Azure Portal dashboard
+1. Return to your Azure portal Dashboard.

-1. On your resource group tile, click **vibrationJob**.
+1. On your Resources tile, click **vibrationJob**.

     This is the Stream Analytics job that you created in the previous lab.